All Episodes

 No, it's not.

-It's it's an attempt at accountability.
+It's an attempt at accountability.

 It's an attempt to get at what makes someone really tick.